Joe Scott (1940s first baseman)

 Joseph Scott (June 15, 1918 – January 12, 1997) was an American Negro league first baseman in the 1940s.

-A native of Shreveport, Louisiana, Scott made his Negro leagues debut in 1946 with the Los Angeles White Sox.
+A native of Shreveport, Louisiana, Scott graduated from Central High School.
+He made his Negro leagues debut in 1946 with the Los Angeles White Sox.
 He played for the Birmingham Black Barons in 1948, recording a hit and an RBI in three plate appearances for Birmingham during the 1948 Negro World Series.
 Scott went on to play minor league baseball in the 1950s for several teams, including the Farnham Pirates, St. Hyacinthe Saints, and Hot Springs Bathers.